Lectionary Bible Studies and Sermons

 Believers have never found it easy to deal with pain.
 The question constantly on our lips is, "if God is a loving God, why does he allow this trouble to come upon me?"
 Why is there pain?

-The problem becomes more acute when we are affected by an Abundant Life theology (health and happiness in Christ).
-This is the "believe in Jesus and all your troubles will be washed away" line.
+The problem becomes more acute when we are affected by an abundant life theology - health and happiness in Christ.
+How often have we heard the line "believe in Jesus and all your troubles will be washed away"?
 There is no promise in the scriptures which teaches that believers are somehow protected from life's troubles.
 Neither is there a promise that believers will be showered with life's pleasures.
 God uses the troubles of life to shape us toward eternity.
 Affliction serves to sanctify us; troubles prepare us for our rule with Christ in eternity.
-As we seek to apply Biblical truth within the troubles of this age, we are changed, moulded and prepared.
-The writer to the Hebrews says; we are "disciplined".
+As we seek to apply Biblical truth within the troubles of this age, we are changed, moulded and prepared for the coming age.

-So life shapes us, particularly when it is unpleasant.
-The believer who recognizes the molding hand of God in affliction, becomes open to the will of God, rather than bitter, resentful and morose.
-Such discipline serves "for our good, that we may share in His holiness", v10.
-So therefore, brothers and sisters, "endure hardship as discipline; God is treating you as sons.
-For what son is not disciplined by his father?
-If you are not disciplined,... then you are illegitimate children and not true sons", v7-8
+So, life shapes us, particularly when it is unpleasant.
+The believer who recognizes God's training in affliction becomes open to the will of God, rather than bitter, resentful and morose.
+Such training serves "for our good, that we may share in His holiness", v10.
+So therefore, brothers and sisters, "endure hardship as training; God is treating you as sons.
+For what son is not trained by his father?
+If you are not being trained, then you are illegitimate children and not true sons", v7-8

 So, the point of our passage is simple enough.
 At this very moment we find ourselves struggling against sin and the infernal interference of dark powers.
 Circumstances from without are constantly pressing in on us.
-Yet, we have not suffered to the point of "shedding blood."
-Our suffering cannot be compared to Christ's.
-And we understand that this "disciplining" serves a positive end, "it produces a harvest of righteousness and peace for those who have been trained by it", v11.
-Troubles aid the realization of our sanctification.
+Yet, we have not suffered to the point of "shedding blood"; our suffering cannot be compared to Christ's.
+And we understand that this divine training serves a positive end, "it repays those who are trained by it with the happy harvest of a good life", William Barclay.

 Discussion